The quick version

 - A link to an original news article

-- A few lines of context and opinion on the content of the article
+- A paragraph of context and opinion on the content of the article

 - Tags for the companies and topics that are the focus of the article.

-These elements are intended to allow readers to quickly evaluate the news article itself, and to allow them to find other articles relating to the same topics and companies by way of further context.
-Most of the posts on the site are also tagged against an in-depth narrative, which evaluates the stories being told about the company or trend, grounding them in reality rather than conventional wisdom.
-You can use the two search links in the menu bar to find specific posts – the Search option is an open text search, while the Custom Search option allows you to find posts by company/division name and/or topic tag.
+These elements are intended to allow readers to quickly evaluate the news itself, and to allow them to find other articles relating to the same topics and companies by way of further context.
+Almost all of the posts on the site are also tagged against an in-depth narrative, which evaluates the stories being told about the company or trend, grounding them in reality rather than conventional wisdom.
+You can use the search link in the menu bar to find specific posts – the Search option is an open text search, while the Custom Search option allows you to find posts by company/division name and/or topic tag.

 The site won’t cover every piece of tech news in the day – that would be overwhelming both for me and for readers.
-Instead, I choose what I consider the biggest but also the most interesting tech stories, analysis, and opinion of the day, which might be anything from five to thirty posts depending on how busy things are in the industry.
+Instead, I choose what I consider the biggest but also the most interesting tech stories, analysis, and opinion of the day, which might be anything from five to thirty posts (but is usually somewhere around a dozen) depending on how busy things are in the industry.
 And though the tech industry is global in nature, this site comes at it from a US perspective – that’s where I’m based, and it’s the market I know best.

 jan (at) jackdawresearch (dot) com